After food safety scares, China retailer offers baby milk insurance

 Along with detailed nutritional information, the website also highlights the expiry date of each can of formula.

 Food safety remains a major concern in China.
-This week, U.S. foodmaker H.J.
+Earlier this week, U.S. foodmaker H.J.
 Heinz Co was forced to recall some of its infant food products because they were found to contain excess levels of lead.